artifacthealth/tsreflect/README.md

 <a name=resolve />
 #### resolve(entityName)
 Finds the symbol for the given entity name relative to the current symbol.
-If a symbol with the given name cannot be found, undefined is returned.
+If a symbol with the given name cannot be found, an exception is thrown.

 __Parameters__
 * entityName `string`  - The entity name to resolve.